rotisserie/eris/README.md

 <!-- tocstop -->

-## Why you'll want to switch to eris
+## Why you should switch to eris

-Named after the Greek goddess of strife and discord, this package is designed to give you more control over error handling via error wrapping, stack tracing, and output formatting. `eris` was inspired by a simple question: what if you could fix a bug without wasting time replicating the issue or digging through the code?
+`eris` was inspired by a simple question: what if you could fix a bug without wasting time replicating the issue or digging through the code?
+With that in mind, this package is designed to give you more control over error handling via error wrapping, stack tracing, and output formatting.

-`eris` is intended to help developers diagnose issues faster.
 The [example](https://github.com/rotisserie/eris/blob/master/examples/logging/example.go) that generated the output below simulates a realistic error handling scenario and demonstrates how to wrap and log errors with minimal effort.
 This specific error occurred because a user tried to access a file that can't be located, and the output shows a clear path from the top of the call stack to the source.

 ```json
 {